 "Energy insecurity is a term little understood," said lead author Dr. Hernández, "In this analysis, participants described energy as a main source of hardship.
 Collectively the data conveyed a tale of economic adversity, inefficient building infrastructure, complex coping strategies, and limited options for assistance."

-Mental and Social Fallout.
+Mental and Social Fallout

-Inefficient Infrastructure Exacerbates Economic Burden.
+Inefficient Infrastructure Exacerbates Economic Burden

 Deficiencies in the physical infrastructure of the home environment included poor quality heating and cooling systems and the use of subpar building materials that can increase energy costs.

-Limited Options for Assistance.
+Limited Options for Assistance

 "These programs have historically been underfunded and subject to budget cuts, particularly in recent years," she said.
 "Greater awareness of the dimensions of energy insecurity and accompanying advocacy may lead to more comprehensive policy measures to expand existing programs in order to ensure that the needs of low-income householders are better met."

 In a study published last year on how energy efficiency upgrades could help low-income tenants and landlords alike, Dr. Hernández reported that low-income single-family homeowners reaped the greatest direct benefits.
-However, all respondents experienced enhanced health and safety, improved thermal comfort, and reduced energy costs --$60 per month in some cases-- as a result of the upgrades.
+However, all respondents experienced enhanced health and safety, improved thermal comfort, and reduced energy costs - $60 per month in some cases - as a result of the upgrades.
 A study published earlier this year showed that African Americans across the economic spectrum experienced economic energy insecurity at the highest rates while Asian and Latino immigrants were the least burdened.
 An upcoming study will report on the association between energy insecurity and its effect on mental health.

 Co-authors on these studies are Yumiko Aratani, Daniel Carrión, Yang Jiang, Douglas Phillips, and Eva Siegel from the Mailman School of Public Health.
 The study was supported by a grant from the National Institute of Environmental Health Sciences (#P30ES009089.)
 Dr. Hernandez also received a JPB Environmental Health Fellowship and a Columbia University Provost award, which also supported this work.
 No potential conflict of interest was reported by the authors.

-Disclaimer: Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
+Disclaimer: Disabled World provides general information only.
 Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+View our Advertising Policy for further information.
 Please report outdated or inaccurate information to us.

 Cite Page: Journal: Disabled World.
 Language: English (U.S.).
 Author: Columbia University's Mailman School of Public Health.
-Electronic Publication Date: 2016-09-06.
-Last Revised Date: 2016-09-06.
-Reference Title: For Low-income Households High Utility Bills Trigger Anxiety and Depression, Source: <a href=https://www.disabled-world.com/disability/finance/bills.php>For Low-income Households High Utility Bills Trigger Anxiety and Depression</a>.
-Abstract: Study examines how household utilities, which account for a large share of living expenses, are a critical measurement of material hardship.
-Retrieved 2021-02-26, from https://www.disabled-world.com/disability/finance/bills.php - Reference Category Number: DW#222-12354.
+Electronic Publication Date: 2016-09-06 - Revised: 2021-05-08.
+Title: High Utility Bills Can Trigger Anxiety and Depression, Source: <a href=https://www.disabled-world.com/disability/finance/bills.php>High Utility Bills Can Trigger Anxiety and Depression</a>.
+Retrieved 2021-06-20, from https://www.disabled-world.com/disability/finance/bills.php - Reference: DW#222-12354.